Connect with us

 Not every game with jumping and running feels good to play.
 A great mobile platformer needs smooth movement, clear goals, and levels that actually challenge you without feeling unfair.
 Good touch controls matter a lot, especially when timing and quick reactions are key.
 Some games focus more on puzzles, others are all about combat or speed, but the best ones bring all of it together in a way that just works.

-List of 10 Best Platformers to Play on iOS & Android in 2025
+List of 10 Best Platformers to Play on iOS & Android

 Every game on this list has something special.
 Some are fast and tough, others are slow and creative.
 If you enjoy jumping across platforms, fighting enemies, or solving tricky paths, there’s a game here for you.